oweb36/mws-docs/Characters/Air Conditioners/KaHLium.md

 KaHLium is also a fairly analytical and observant person.
 He observes his surroundings and checks on MHeLy often.
 KaHLium is also the kind of person to stalk others to gain intel.
 He potentially could know your browsing history and group chats.

+KaHLium has one trait that most of the others don't in very pressuring situations: Common Sense.
+If you pit a fight against him in a turn-based combat system, he will dodge your attacks while the others won't.

 KaHLium is a big brother to MHeLy.
 He loves her, and treats her well.
+They are literally part of the same family tree.

 ## Relations